RossKhelemsky/RossKhelemsky.github.io/_posts/2023-07-25-Gas-tax-welfare-analysis-with-multiple-linear-regression.md

 - An explanation of the standard errors and significance of the t values for the slopes/intercept in the explanation of the regression
 - Welfare analysis for the uncompensated tax
 - Consideration of other social costs avoided like congestion
-- More discussion of Limitations of the analysis, supply side effects, potential omitted variables in regression, problems of measuring utility, distributional effects, etc.
+- More discussion of Limitations of the analysis, i.e heterogeneous incomes and preferences, supply side effects, potential omitted variables in regression, problems of measuring utility, distributional effects, etc.
 - Extension of this analysis to current year
 - Extension of this analysis with different tax rates